 Sole Trader, Partnership or Limited Company – Quite a common issue for applicants of new Operator’s Licences, but for existing licence holders as well, is operating under the wrong entity.
 This commonly occurs where a sole trader or partnership incorporates into a limited company but does not make an application for a new licence and continues to operate under the existing sole trader or partnership licence.

 Administrations & Liquidations – Applications made as a result of an Administration or a Pre-Pack can be more complicated.
 This typically occurs when a company – which is the holder of an Operator’s Licence – enters Administration and sets up a new company with either identical directors and shareholders, or common links and then makes an application for a new Operator’s Licence in the name of the new company.
 These are sometimes referred to as “phoenix companies”.

 Some other key issues – Some other key issues are any previous licence and/or financial history, issues with the proposed transport manager and their working hours, lost repute and PMI frequencies.

 Where can I get help?

 We have a team dedicated to advising operators and preparing and making licence applications on their behalf.
-Our team does this day in and day out and therefore has a wealth of experience to make the process as smooth as possible and take the stress off the operator, so please feel free to give us a call for a no obligation chat about your business.
+They understand the Operator’s Licencing regime and the expectations of the Traffic Commissioner.
+Our team does this day in and day out and therefore has a wealth of experience to pre-empt and solve issues early and to make the process as smooth as possible and take the stress off the operator, so please feel free to give us a call for a no obligation chat about your business.